Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # Best Practices and Configuration Tips for Data Transmission via SRT {#best-practices}

-## Live Streaming Use Case {#live-streaming-use-case}
+## Live Streaming {#live-streaming-use-case}

-This section describes real world examples of live audio/video streaming and the current consensus maintaining the compatibility between SRT implementations by different vendors.
-It is meant as a guidance for developers to write applications compatible with existing SRT implementations.
+This section describes real world examples of live audio/video streaming and the current consensus on maintaining the compatibility between SRT implementations by different vendors.
+It is meant as guidance for developers to write applications compatible with existing SRT implementations.

 The term "live streaming" refers to MPEG-TS style continuous data transmission with latency management.
 Live streaming based on segmentation and transmission of files like in HLS protocol {{RFC8216}} is not part of this use case.

-The default SRT data transmission mode for continuous live streaming is message mode ({{transmission-mode-msg}}) with certain settings applied and described below:
+The default SRT data transmission mode for continuous live streaming is message mode ({{transmission-mode-msg}}) with certain settings applied as described below:

-- Only data packets with their PP field set to "11b" are allowed, meaning a single data packet forms exactly one message ({{data-pkt}}).
+- Only data packets with their Packet Position Flag (PP) field set to "11b" are allowed, meaning a single data packet forms exactly one message ({{data-pkt}}).

 - Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be enabled.